Jack L. Strominger

 Jack Leonard Strominger (born August 7, 1925) is the Higgins Professor of Biochemistry at Harvard University, specializing in the structure and function of human histocompatibility proteins and their role in disease.
 He won the Albert Lasker Award for Basic Medical Research in 1995.

 Early life and education

 Strominger was born in New York City.
 He was born one of three brothers to a dentist father.
 He graduated from Bayside High School.
 He studied at Harvard University and completed his degree in psychology in 1944.
 During World War II, he entered the Navy V-12 program as part of Harvard College.
-In March 1946, and he was discharged from the Navy.
+In March 1946, he was discharged from the Navy.
 He received his MD degree in 1948 from Yale Medical School.